zoubin/async-array-methods/README.md

 Signature: `map(arr, fn, context)`

-`fn` is called with elements in parallel.
+`fn` is called with each element in parallel.

 ```javascript
 map(